gawertm/spark-scala/README.md

 The difficult part is that the Delivery Date is stored in the customers timezone and brazil has several timezones.
 The Purchase Date is in Sao Paulo timezone.

 ## Architecture

 - I decided to transform the necessary timestamps for comparison into UTC time.
-- The Spark SQl Library provides a to_utc_timestamp function that takes in a timestamp as well as a timezone and transforms it to UTC.
+- The Spark SQL Library provides a to_utc_timestamp function that takes in a timestamp as well as a timezone and transforms it to UTC.
 - The big advantage is that it automatically respects DST because some of the brazilian timezones use DST.
 - To know which customer (and thus which order) is in which timezone, I am using a small lookup file.
 Luckily, each state in Brazil has only 1 timezone.
 - So I looked up the 27 different customer_state and their respective timezone from http://www.statoids.com/tbr.html and put it to a csv file